Kibibit/configit/README.md

 - The ability to create json schemas automatically and add descriptions to configuration variables
 - Get meaningfull errors when configuration is wrong!

+## Examples
+See the examples folder for a variety of usage examples

 ## Contributors ✨